-- Amounts included above are as of the respective dates of termination of employment, but include options accelerated as a result of separation arrangements.
+- (1) Amounts included above are as of the respective dates of termination of employment, but include options accelerated as a result of separation arrangements.
 Pursuant to the November 19, 2002 separation agreement with Mr. Hanson, 200,000 shares underlying options became exercisable.
 Mr. Sacomani separated from the Company on May 3, 2002.
 Pursuant to his termination agreement 162,500 shares underlying options became exercisable.
 Pursuant to the January 28, 2002 separation arrangement with Mr. Rohleder, 58,333 shares underlying options subsequently became exercisable.
 Mr. van Wijk's employment terminated on May 25, 2001, prior to the vesting of any of his options. - (2) Mr. Jackson joined the Company as a Director and the Chief Executive Officer on November 19, 2002.
-Mr. Hernandez became a member of the Board of Directors on November 20, 2002. - (3) The above table does not include Mr. Crawford's beneficial ownership of a minority interest in ON Co-Investment Partners I, LP which owns a minority interest in TPG Semiconductor Holdings, LLC, an affiliate of TPG and an entity that TPG Advisors II, Inc. indirectly controls. - (4) The above table includes for Mr. Bonderman, but excludes for Messrs.
+Mr. Hernandez became a member of the Board of Directors on November 20, 2002. - (3) The above table does not include Mr. Crawford's beneficial ownership of a minority interest in ON Co-Investment Partners I, LP which owns a minority interest in TPG Semiconductor Holdings, LLC, an affiliate of TPG and an entity that TPG Advisors II, Inc. indirectly controls.
+Mr. Crawford does not have voting or dispositive power over any of the shares of common stock or Series A preferred stock beneficially owned by TPG Advisors II, Inc. - (4) The above table includes for Mr. Bonderman, but excludes for Messrs.
 Boyce, Chang and Marren, (a) 164,351,343 shares of common stock beneficially owned by TPG Advisors II, Inc. consisting of (x) 124,999,433 shares of common stock directly held by TPG Semiconductor Holdings, LLC and (y) 39,351,910 shares of common stock that TPG ON Holdings LLC has the right to acquire as of February 14, 2003 upon conversion of Series A preferred stock, which includes additional shares after the original issuance of the Series A preferred stock that are or may become issuable as a result of accrued and unpaid dividends as of that date and (b) 10,000 shares of Series A preferred stock beneficially owned by TPG Advisors II, Inc. (See "- Security Ownership of Certain Beneficial Owners" above.)
 Each of Messrs.
-Bonderman, Boyce, Chang and Marren is a partner of TPG, and Mr. Bonderman is a director, executive officer and stockholder of TPG Advisors II, Inc. Each of Messrs.
-Bonderman, Boyce, Chang and Marren disclaims beneficial ownership of the shares of common stock and Series A preferred stock beneficially owned by TPG Advisors II, Inc., except to the extent of his pecuniary interest therein.
+Bonderman, Boyce, Chang and Marren is a partner of TPG, and Mr. Bonderman is a director, executive officer and stockholder of TPG Advisors II, Inc. None of Messrs.
+Boyce, Chang or Marren has voting or dispositive power over any of the shares of common stock or Series A preferred stock beneficially owned by TPG Advisors II, Inc. Mr. Bonderman disclaims beneficial ownership of the shares of common stock and Series A preferred stock beneficially owned by TPG Advisors II, Inc., except to the extent of his pecuniary interest therein.
 Shares owned by Mr. Boyce include 180,000 shares of common stock owned directly by him.